zobinHuang/mTCP-memcached/README.md

 ./dpdk_iface_main
 ```

+### 4. Memcached

-To build memcached in your machine from local repo you will have to install
+To build memcached in your machine from local repo, you will have to install
 autotools, automake and libevent.
 In a debian based system that will look
 like this